isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-ex-dim/c-types-ex-dim/c-types-ex-dim.md

 ---
 description: The Insight Server enables you to define countable, simple, many-to-many, numeric, denormal, and time dimensions for inclusion in your data set.
-seo-description: The Insight Server enables you to define countable, simple, many-to-many, numeric, denormal, and time dimensions for inclusion in your data set.
-seo-title: Types of Extended Dimensions
 solution: Analytics
 title: Types of Extended Dimensions
 topic: Data workbench